 “This is a compelling and unique story about a woman who was raised in an African American community by a single father, who was a deaf Native American.
 Her memoir describes their trials and tribulations, as well as the communication and love between them and their extended family.
 Her journey ultimately leads to her having her own family, a PhD, and a career dedicated to the deaf community.”

 —Sterling Street, Museum Coordinator and Historian, Nanticoke Indian Museum

 Clara Jean Mosley Hall has inhabited various cultural worlds in her life: Native American, African American, Deaf, and hearing.
-The hearing daughter of a Deaf Nanticoke Indian, who grew up in Dover, Delaware’s black community in the 1950s and 60s, Hall describes the intersections of these identities in Paris in America.
+The hearing daughter of a Deaf Nanticoke man, who grew up in Dover, Delaware’s Black community in the 1950s and 60s, Hall describes the intersections of these identities in Paris in America.
 By sharing her father’s experiences and relating her own struggles and successes, Hall honors her father’s legacy of hard work and perseverance and reveals the complexities of her own unique background.